This page documents west’s configuration file system, the

 %USERPROFILE%, then a combination of

-.west/config, relative to the installation’s root directory.
+.west/config, relative to the workspace’s root directory.

 A setting in a file which appears lower down on this list overrides an earlier

 true in the system’s configuration

 false in the workspace’s, then the final value is